Why Does Ovarian Cancer Cause Bloating?

 The fluid buildup responsible for the bloating associated with ovarian cancer can happen in several ways:

-- If ovarian cancer spreads to the membrane that covers the internal organs (peritoneum), it can cause irritation and stimulate the membrane to produce excess fluid.
+- If ovarian cancer spreads to the membrane (most common) that lines the inside of the abdominal wall or peritoneum, it can cause irritation and stimulate the membrane to produce excess fluid.

 - If ovarian cancer spreads to the liver or the vein that carries blood to the liver, blood pressure may rise (a condition known as portal hypertension).
 Increased pressure in the portal blood vessels may cause protein-containing (ascitic) fluid to leak from the surfaces of the liver and intestines and accumulate around the stomach.